 Covintec or M2 is more expensive than block but way, way faster.
 After assembling the walls, my workers sprayed cement repello onto them and that gave us the finished surface.
 Before the cement gets sprayed, it’s a real doddle to use a gas torch and burn the grooves for both the electrical and plumbing fixtures.
 These foam and reinforced wire sheets come in different thickness – my advice is to use nothing less than four inches thick.
 Thinner sheets have a tendency to buckle and are not load bearing.

 Pictured above: My dear lady wife.
 The contractor didn't show up, so we set about putting the M2 up ourselves.
 Within half a day we had the basic part of the walls completed.

 Wait there’s more

 There is an even faster way yet.
 First build the skeleton of the house in “post and beam” style, out of vertical four inch steel beams and roof trusses out of “cariola” steel beams.
 Then the curtain walling can be done with the Covintec or M2.
 This method has become very popular here.
 This method has many advantages – the first is that you can have the roof on first and then you can work on the walls and interior protected from rain.

-If you do decide to move to either Volcan or Boquete, come and visit me at Casa Volcan, I am willing to give you free advice and to show you some video of how this product is used.
+If you do decide to move to either Volcan or Boquete, come and visit me in PUERTO ARMUELES I am willing to give you free advice and to show you some video of how this product is used.

 My final advice is to consider all the cost ratios involved.
 Not just between building new or fixing-up but something more important – the stress factor.
 If you think you or your spouse might end up attacking either, each other or the workers with power tools then careful consideration should be given to living in an apartment or finished house.